Evergreen Lutheran High School

 Evergreen Lutheran High School (commonly shortened to "Evergreen") is an American private secondary school in Tacoma, Washington, that is owned and operated by the Pacific Northwest Lutheran High School Association.
 It is affiliated with the Wisconsin Evangelical Lutheran Synod (WELS) and Evangelical Lutheran Synod (ELS).
 The school is supported by the Evergreen Lutheran School System, which comprises WELS and ELS churches and primary schools in the Puget Sound and Pacific Northwest area.

 The school's sports teams are referred to as the Evergreen Eagles.
 The school is attended by teen members of area WELS churches, as well as international students from South Korea, China, Hong Kong, India, and Japan.

 Athletics

 The Evergreen Eagles participate in the Washington Interscholastic Activities Association (WIAA) Sea-King District 2, Sea-Tac 1B league.
 The school has won the WIAA Scholastic Cup for exceptional athletic and academic achievement twice.
-In the fall, the school offers girls and boys soccer teams, a boys football team (first offered in 2007), and a girls volleyball team.
-In the winter, it has boys and girls basketball, and cheerleading/dance.
-In the spring, tit has boys baseball, girls softball, and a track and field team.
+In the fall, the school offers girls and boys soccer teams, a boys football team (first offered in 2007 and currently inactive due to low interest and concern for safety with low numbers), and a girls volleyball team.
+In the winter, it has boys and girls basketball, and cheerleading.
+In the spring, it has boys baseball and a track and field team.

 Evergreen Lutheran offers one AP course, AP United States History, to prepares students for the Advanced Placement Program tests.